-Dr. Marion Wittmann is the Executive Director of the UC Santa Barbara Natural Reserve System and has been in this role since 2016.
-In this capacity, she represents the UC Natural Reserve System, a California State Trustee Agency, and oversees the management of over 50,000 acres of land in California ranging from the Santa Barbara Channel Islands to the Eastern Sierra Nevada.
+Marion Wittmann, Ph.D., Environmental Science and Management.
+Previously the Executive Director of the UC Santa Barbara Natural Reserve System from 2016 to 2023.
+In this capacity, she represented the UC Natural Reserve System, a California State Trustee Agency, and oversaw the management of over 50,000 acres of land in California ranging from the Santa Barbara Channel Islands to the Eastern Sierra Nevada.
 Prior to this, Marion served in the 114th Congress in the United States Senate as a American Association for the Advancement of Science (AAAS) Science & Technology Policy Congressional Fellow, focusing on natural resources, agriculture and human health.
 As a post-doctoral scientist at the UC Davis Tahoe Environmental Research Center and the University of Notre Dame, and as an Assistant Research Professor at the University of Nevada Reno, Wittmann has authored or co-authored over 25 peerreviewed scientific articles on environmental risk, freshwater ecology, invasive species, and environmental policy and management.
 She received a B.A. in Integrative Biology from UC Berkeley (2000) and a Ph.D. in Environmental Science & Management from UC Santa Barbara (2008).
 Marion grew up in Los Angeles and currently lives in Goleta, CA.